-You might consider waiting until the end of the month to categorize expenses, but this increases the chance for errors.
-If you are manually categorizing expenses, it’s best to update your records as you pay bills.
+You might consider waiting to categorize expenses, but this increases the chance for errors.
+If you are categorizing expenses manually, it’s best to update your records as you pay bills.

 The latest tools make it easier than ever to manage your finances and your real estate investments.
 They can automate repetitive tasks like data entry, saving you time while improving accuracy.

 There are a few types of technology to help you manage various aspects of your real estate bookkeeping.

 - Rental Property Accounting Software

 The most obvious tool to assist you is accounting software.
 It will help you stay organized and store your receipts and supporting documents.